Nick Carle: Newcastle Jets

 When the A-League was formed in 2005 Carle joined the Newcastle Jets.
-He played for the Jets in the first two seasons of the A-League and was popular with the Jets fans.
+He played for the Jets in the first two seasons of the A-League and was popular with the Newcastle Jets fans.
 Carle played as an attacking midfielder during his time at the Newcastle Jets.

 In February 2007 Carle won the prestigious Johnny Warren Medal for the players' player of the year for his performance throughout the A-League 2006–07 season, beating Melbourne Victory's Daniel Allsopp, Archie Thompson and Kevin Muscat.
 Carle also won the goal of the year award for his 70-metre run followed by a strike from 20 metres with the outside of his left boot, which proved to be the winning goal in the Round 10 clash against Adelaide United (Adelaide had only seconds earlier missed a penalty to win the match) and was arguably the catalyst for turning around the Jet's poor season up until that point.

-Gençlerbirliği SK
+Gençlerbirliği

 At the end of the 2006–07 season Carle expressed his concern that the A-League season was not long enough.
 He felt that playing more games would improve his chances of selection for the national team and said that offers from Europe would be tempting.
 Despite being initially linked with Fenerbahçe in the media, Carle eventually signed with Gençlerbirliği.
 The Süper Lig club paid a transfer fee of about $650,000 for Carle, with the Newcastle Jets also receiving a percentage of any further transfer fees should Carle be sold by the Turkish club.
 The Newcastle Jets received a total of $800,000 for Carle after his transfer to Bristol City.

-Bristol City F.C.
+Bristol City

 In early January 2008 Carle transferred to Football League Championship side Bristol City for an undisclosed fee after impressing against Nigeria in an international friendly.
 He signed a contract for three and a half years, helping the Robins to the play-offs where they were beaten in the final at Wembley Stadium.
 Carle made the move because he was unhappy at Gençlerbirliği, especially because he was not able to see his family enough.